baoduy/hbd.astro-paper/src/content/blog/az-01-pulumi-setup-developer-account.md

 </details>

 > Note: Exporting the key here is just for demo purposes.
-In the real environment all the connection string and credentials should be store in the Key Vault instead.
+In the real environment, all the connection string and credentials should be stored in the Key Vault instead.

 ## Preview and Deploy Your Stack